civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(9)** Subsection 144.1(6) of the Act is replaced by the following:

-    **(6)** **Despite** subsection (4) and paragraph 18(9)(a), an employer may deduct in computing its income for a taxation year the amount that it is required to contribute for the year to an employee life and health trust if the following conditions are met at the time that the contribution is made:
+    **(6)** Despite subsection (4) and paragraph 18(9)(a), an employer may deduct in computing its income for a taxation year the amount that it is required to contribute for the year to an employee life and health trust if the following conditions are met at the time that the contribution is made:

-      **the employer contributes** to the trust in accordance with a contribution formula that does not provide for any variation in contributions determined by reference to the financial experience of the trust **and either of the following conditions is met**:
+      the employer contributes to the trust in accordance with a contribution formula that does not provide for any variation in contributions determined by reference to the financial experience of the trust and either of the following conditions is met:

       if there is a collective bargaining agreement, the trust provides benefits